 New Listings and Pending Sales

-(June 15, 2023) – According to new data from Minneapolis Area REALTORS® and the Saint Paul Area Association of REALTORS®, home prices dipped slightly from last May.
-Both buyer and seller activity were also lower compared to last year.
+(August 15, 2023) – According to new data from Minneapolis Area Realtors® and the Saint Paul Area Association of REALTORS®, home prices were flat in July.
+Both buyer and seller activity were lower compared to July 2022.

 Sales & Prices